Self-disclosure: Self-involving statements

 Therapists who use self-involving statements are likely to facilitate valuable self-disclosures from their clients.
 Using "I" statements, a therapist emits a certain level of care not otherwise felt by many clients, and they are likely to benefit from this feeling of being cared for.
 In cases of a therapist needing to provide feedback, self-involving statements are nearly inevitable, for they must state a true opinion of what the client has disclosed.
 These sorts of "I" statements, when used correctly and professionally, are usually seen as especially validating by clients.
 Largely, the use of self-involving statements by therapists is seen as a way of making the interaction more authentic for the client, and such exchanges can have a great impact on the success of the treatment at hand.

 Marital therapy

 Couples-therapy is often centered on creating more intimacy in a relationship.
 Spouses are encouraged, or even required, to disclose unexpressed emotions and feelings to their partners.
 The partners' responses are practiced to be nonjudgmental and accepting.
 Therapists utilize techniques like rehearsal and the teaching of listening skills.
 Some fear that this is of little long-term help to the couple because in their real lives, there is no mediator or guiding therapist's hand when one is disclosing to another.

-Given that self-disclosure is related to husband's ratings of marital satisfaction, teaching proper ways for a couple to disclose to one another might be a very beneficial skill therapists can use both for prevention and treatment in therapy sessions.
+Teaching proper ways for a couple to disclose to one another might be a beneficial skill therapists can use both for prevention and treatment in therapy sessions.